Key Takeaways

 Authy

 Authy is often recommended by security experts because it offers end-to-end encryption for cloud backups.
-This means even Authy cannot see your 2FA secrets, unlike Google Authenticator.
+This means even Authy itself cannot see your 2FA secrets, unlike Google Authenticator.

 Key features:

-- End-to-end encrypted cloud backups
+- End-to-end encrypted cloud backups.

-- Multi-device sync
+- Multi-device sync.

-- Available on iOS, Android, Windows, Mac, and Linux (desktop version)
+- Available on iOS, Android, Windows, Mac, and Linux (desktop version).

-- Free to use
+- Free to use.

 Microsoft Authenticator